Bira/octopus-carnival/_drafts/wir-mm-4e-hook-horror.md

 Hook horrors definitely look like something that's been around since AD&D. My first contact with them was in Neverwinter Nights, which used a model for them that was nearly identical to that of vrock demons.
-The chunky fellow above is quite different from those.
+The chunky fellow above is quite different from those and much easier to tell apart.
 They're only on the MM.

 ## The Lore